Goddhi/Microservices-App-Deployment-K8s/readme.md

 default Namespace.
 The ExternalName service is a special type of service that allows to route traffic to a service in another Namespace check `kubernetes/stateless-flask-service-externalname.yaml`

+And apply it:
+`kubectl apply -f kubernetes/stateless-flask-service-externalname.yaml`

+Verify that the ExternalName service is created:
+`kubectl get services -n default`